 Note: Sample size is 4361 individual chicks.
 The model includes random effects of mother ID (n = 534, τ = 0.08), social father ID (n = 484, τ = 0.05), genetic father ID (n = 565, τ = 0.04), and cohort (n= 30, τ = 0.02).
 The residual variance is 0.45.
 A value of 1 for the binomial variable ‘extra-group’ indicates the chick was sired by a male outside the natal territory, while a value of 0 indicates the sire was the within-pair social mate.
 All extra-pair father terms are interaction terms between the effect and the extra-pair binomial variable.
 Both within-pair father terms are also interaction terms, with each effect interacting with a second dummy variable for within-pair sire (0/1).

 Table 2.
-Effects of parental ages, parental lifespans, and number of helpers residing on the natal territory as a nestling (approximately 7 days post-hatching) from a linear mixed-model.
+Effects on chick weight of parental ages, parental lifespans, and number of helpers residing on the natal territory as a nestling (approximately 7 days post-hatching) from a linear mixed-model.